Details about the USPS APV system: What it is and how to dispute USPS automated adjustments to your label fees.

 The package's Tracking Number

 The reason for disputing the adjustment (be as detailed as possible!)

-To get the Adjustment ID for other USPS postage provider, please contact the postage provider directly for information on gathering Adjustment IDs.
+To get the Adjustment ID for other USPS postage providers, please contact that postage provider for information on gathering Adjustment IDs.

-If the USPS requests more info, they'll reach out via email.
-Once a decision is made on the status of your dispute, they'll reach out to you via a forwarded email.
+If the USPS requests more info, they'll contact you via email.
+Once a decision is made on the status of your dispute, they'll contact you via a forwarded email.